kryzar/LoLaTeXcv/README.md

 	- If you're on Windows, run `kpsewhich -var-value=TEXMFHOME$` in a terminal, and the directory is displayed.
 2. Go to the LaTeX installation directory we just located.
 3. If they do not exist, create the sub-folders `tex/latex/base/`.
-4. Open a terminal session in this folder and run `git clone À REMPLIR`.
+4. Open a terminal session in this folder and run `git clone https://github.com/kryzar/LoLaTeXcv`.

 ## Usage
 ### Getting started

 Once you successfully installed LoLaTeXcv.cls, open your resume, and simply call the `LoLaTeXcv` class and your favorite encoding options.
 You don't need any other package.
 Then, begin the document.
-This is what your file must look like.
+This is what your file should look like.
 ```latex
 \documentclass{LoLaTeXcv}
 \includepackage[T1]{fontenc}